-Prior to all this I spent a lot of time think about credit derivates and credit risk, in particular counterparty credit risk.
-So I know a thing or two about stochastic processes, time-series data, financial mathematics and Monte Carlo methods and quantitative finance in general.
+Prior to all this I spent a lot of time thinking about credit derivatives and credit risk, in particular counterparty credit risk.
+So I know a thing or two about stochastic processes, time-series data, Monte Carlo methods and quantitative finance in general.

-Going back even further, I once spent a lot of time thinking about computational neuroscience - more specifically the ‘early’ visual system and how it decodes visual information and turns it into perception.
-I got a PhD from UCL out this endeavor and learnt a lot about statistical learning and neural networks along the way (before any of this stuff was as powerful and popular as it is now).
+Going back even further, I once devoted three years of my life to research in computational neuroscience - more specifically the ‘early’ visual system and how it decodes visual information and turns it into perception.
+I got a PhD from University College London (UCL) out of this endeavor and learnt a lot about statistical learning, neural networks and machine vision along the way (before any of this stuff was as powerful and popular as it is now).

-After what seems like donkey’s years - prior to completing 3 degrees, working several jobs, getting married and becoming a father - I was ‘rather interested’ in theoretical physics.
-I am still interested in this arcane, but wonderful subject - something for ‘retirement’ maybe?
-In any case, I think studying physics made me good at solving problems.
-And long algebra-heavy derivations that consumed a lot of chalk.
+After what seems like donkey’s years - prior to completing three degrees, working several jobs, getting married and becoming a father - I was obsessed with theoretical physics.
+I remain fascinated by this wonderful subject and I think studying physics made me good at solving problems, as well as long algebra-heavy derivations that consumed a lot of chalk.
 Luckily for me, I’ve been able to make a living out of solving interesting problems.